OWASP/www-project-secure-headers/index.md

 <link rel="stylesheet" href="assets/css/styles.css">

-🏛️ The [OWASP foundation](https://owasp.org/) initiated a migration to a new CMS, all the details are [here](https://github.com/OWASP/www-project-secure-headers/discussions/273).
+🏛️ The [OWASP foundation](https://owasp.org/) initiated a migration to a new CMS, all the details are available [here](https://github.com/OWASP/www-project-secure-headers/discussions/273).

 🧑‍💻 Following our decision to keep the content on GitHub, the content of the project is now located [here](https://github.com/OWASP/www-project-secure-headers/tree/master/mainsite).